lessner/LessnerRetailManager/README.md

 # LessnerRetailManager
-A retail management system built by Lessner
+A retail management system built by Lessner, to me